Beyond the Pocket: A Large-Scale International Study on User Preferences on Bodily Placements of Commercial Wearables: Results

-\textbf{Age Differences: } Out of all the wearable device options, smartphones are the most used wearable device across all age groups and genders.
-However, younger users (under 28 years old) show a stronger preference for earphones compared to older individuals.
-Older individuals use smartwatches more frequently than other age groups.
-We also observed that age influenced the device placement: younger people frequently carry phones in their hand, while older users---especially women---prefer bags or purses as storage places.
-Smartwatches are typically worn on the left wrist, though younger users show more variability.
+Across all age groups, smartphone was the most commonly used wearable device.
+However, age-specific placement patterns emerged.
+Younger participants (under 28 years) showed a stronger preference for earphones and were more likely to carry their smartphones in hand.
+Older individuals—especially women—were more likely to store their smartphones in purses or bags.
+Smartwatches were typically worn on the left wrist regardless of age, although younger users showed more placement variability.

-\textbf{Handedness, Clothes and Furniture: } Regarding smartwatches, there is relatively little variation in storage or placement throughout the day.
-The vast majority of participants wear the device on their left wrist, likely due to right-handed dominance.
-The data also suggest that users have a preference for backpacks, waist-level jacket pockets, front pants pockets, purses or back pants pockets to store their smartwatches.
-The small subgroup size precludes broader generalizations.

-Similar conditions apply to wearing habits for cardiac monitors, wherein the trend is as follows: Users initially prefer to wear it on the left wrist, then furniture (like putting the wearable on a table, etc.), and lastly on their body.

-Tablets were typically reported to be kept in waist-level pockets or backpacks.
-Unsurprisingly, users reported wearing smart glasses on their head, and otherwise in a backpack or a purse.
-Smart rings were worn on the hand, in front pants pockets or in a backpack.
-Only one person reported the usage of a coros pod and keeping it on the furniture.

-\textbf{Gender Differences Throughout the Day: } One of the main recurring themes in the data was that gender seemingly influences how users carry their wearables on their body, as well as how placement changes throughout the day depending on context.

-\textit{Smartphones: } Patterns for smartphone usage are presented in~\autoref{fig:place_by_device_by_times_reduced_by_gender_other_smartphone_hit}.
-Throughout the day, men mostly store their smartphones in their front pants pocket, while women prefer the back pants pocket or a waist-level jacket pocket.
-At the same time, both genders also have their phones in their hand throughout the day.
-Though, this hand-held behavior appears to be driven primarily by younger users, as noted earlier, and may not be as prevalent among participants over the age of 28.
-A similar trend persists when considering the broader category of ``not in bed'' (which is all the time a person is not spending in bed), where men still primarily use the front pants pocket.
-However, women show a more balanced distribution across multiple locations, suggesting greater variability in placement habits.

-During working hours, this gender divergence becomes more pronounced.
-Men maintain the habit of storing their phone in the front pants pocket, while women often place it in a purse or backpack.
-The distinction continues during physical activity: men again favor the front pants pocket, followed by holding the phone in hand or placing it in a jacket pocket.
-Women, on the other hand, more frequently store their phones in backpacks or purses, although hand and jacket pockets are also used to a lesser extent.